Leadership and Partners

-Rose Martines is the Program Assistant for the Center for Measurement Justice.
+Rose Martines is the Program and Communications Coordinator for the Center for Measurement Justice.
 She brings over five years of experience in event coordination, project management, and organizing within educational institutions to enact systemic anti-racist change.
 She also has over three years of experience in nonprofit administrative work.

 Rose has always been deeply passionate about utilizing her organizational and leadership skills to create change.
 She previously served as Community Outreach Advisor with AFS Intercultural Programs, Administrative Assistant with Bridges4Life, and Community Engagement Intern with Movement for Justice in El Barrio.
 She also was a leader, mentor, and tutor through her campus TRIO, Intercultural Life, and A.B.L.E.
 Club.
 In all of her previous roles she managed membership databases, communications, organized events, and designed marketing materials.
 She values active listening, accountability as love, accessibility, and growth.

 She graduated Summa Cum Laude from Knox College with a BA in Anthropology & Sociology, and Spanish, and a minor in Peace and Justice Studies.
 She received various academic awards upon graduating and completed research projects on “Safety in Abolition”, “Policing of Bilingual Education”, and “Indigenous Gender Fluidity”.